Aruba: Language

 Aruba is a multilingual society.
 The official languages are Dutch and Papiamento.
 While Dutch is the sole language for all administration and legal matters, Papiamento is the predominant language used in Aruba.
-Papiamento is a Portuguese/Spanish based creole language, spoken on Aruba, Bonaire, and Curaçao that also incorporates words from the Caquetío language, Dutch, various West-African languages and English.
+Papiamento is a Portuguese/Spanish-based creole language, spoken on Aruba, Bonaire, and Curaçao that also incorporates words from the Caquetío language, Dutch, various West-African languages and English.
 English and Spanish are also widely spoken on the island, their usage having grown due to tourism and immigration.
 Other common languages spoken, based on the size of their community, include Portuguese, Chinese, French and German.

 In recent years, the government has shown an increased interest in acknowledging the cultural and historical importance of Papiamento.
 Although spoken Papiamento is fairly similar among the several Papiamento-speaking islands, the orthography differs per island, with Aruba using etymological spelling (Papiamento), and Curaçao and Bonaire a phonetic spelling (Papiamentu).

 The book Buccaneers of America, first published in 1678, states through eyewitness account that the natives on Aruba spoke Spanish already.
 Spanish became an important language in the 18th century due to the close economic ties with Spanish colonies in what are now Venezuela and Colombia.
 Venezuelan TV networks are received on the island, and there are significant communities of Venezuelans and Colombians on Aruba.
 Around 13% of the population today speaks Spanish natively.
 Use of English dates to the early 19th century, when the British ruled Curaçao, Aruba, and Bonaire.
 When Dutch rule resumed in 1815, officials already noted wide use of the language.
 There is also a little studied native variety of English Creole spoken in San Nicolaas, known as San Nicolaas English, Sani English and Village Talk.

-Aruba has newspapers published in Papiamento: Diario, Bon Dia, Solo di Pueblo, and Awe Mainta; English: Aruba Daily, Aruba Today, and The News; and Dutch: Amigoe.
+Aruba has newspapers published in Papiamento: Diario, Bon Dia, Solo di Pueblo and Awe Mainta; English: Aruba Daily, Aruba Today and The News; and Dutch: Amigoe.
 There are 18 radio stations (two AM and sixteen FM) and two local television stations (Telearuba and Channel 22).

 Religion

-Roman Catholicism is the dominant religion on Aruba, followed by approximately 75% of the population.
-In addition to Catholicism, there is a diverse range of religions practised including Protestantism, Islam, Hinduism, Judaism, and African diaspora religions.
+Roman Catholicism is the dominant religion on Aruba, followed by approximately 75% of the population (Diocese of Willemstad).
+In addition to Catholicism, there is a diverse range of religions practised including Protestantism, Islam, Hinduism, Judaism and African diaspora religions.

 The Lourdes grotto, named after the famous French religious pilgrimage site, was constructed in 1958 by a priest named Erkamp and his parishioners.
 This shrine is nestled into the rocks of Seroe Preto, just off the main road to San Nicolas.
 Inside the cave, there is a 700 kg statue of the Virgin Mary, easily visible from the main road.
 Each year, on 11 February (the feast of Lady Lourdes), a procession departs from St. Theresita Church in San Nicolas and heads to the grotto, where a Mass is held.